SunnyTseng/Birds-Canada-ARU-east/docs/working-notes.md

 - Organize recordings by site, by ARU

-- There are some “un-categorized” recordings:
+- There are some “un-categorized” recordings (can’t set the location):

   - ARU \#6, date from 20200604 - 20200715